Perceive With Confidence: Statistical Safety Assurances for Navigation with Learning-Based Perception: Calibrating the Perception System

 \subsection{Calibration Procedure}

 \textbf{Dataset.} We assume access to a dataset of $N$ i.i.d. environments $D = \{E_1, \dotsc E_N\}\sim{\D_{\E}}$ (cf. Section~\ref{sec:problem formulation}).
-In each environment, $E_i$, we have access to the union $A_i$ of the ground-truth bounding boxes of all the objects in the environment and the unions $B_{s,i}$ of the predicted bounding boxes generated by the perception system from each state $s \in \S$.
+Let $\X_i$ denote the configuration space of environment $E_i$ (e.g., $x$-$y$ location).
+In each environment, $E_i$, we have access to the ground-truth occupied space $\mathcal X^\text{occ}_i$ and the predicted occupied space $\overline{\mathcal X}^\text{occ}_{s,i}$, generated by the pre-trained perception system $\phi$ for each state $s\in\mathcal S$. \addendum{Care is required to ensure that the calibration environments are representative of deployment environments.
+As such, we construct the calibration dataset using real-world environments or create simulation environments using real-world data~\citep{uy-scanobjectnn-iccv19, berk2017yale, fu20213d} to ensure sufficient variation in environmental factors (e.g., geometry and locations of obstacles, lighting, etc.).}